MatthewPeterKelly/ME149_Spring2018/topics/01-course-intro/lecture/README.md

 ## Introduction: who are the students?
 - Poll: What type of student?   {junior, senior, master, phd... }
+  - roughly 2/3 graduate students, 1/3 undergraduate students
 - Poll: What major?   {ME, ECE, CS, ...}
+  - roughly 2/3 mechanical engineering majors

 ## Introduction: optimal control for robotics
 - question to students: what is a robot?
+  - a system that can "sense - think - act"
 - question to students: what is control?
+  - the "think" part of the system  (in vague terms)
 - question to students: what is optimal control?
+  - a controller that minimizes some cost function: achieves a desired behavior
 - path planning example
   - how do you choose which path to walk between two points?
   - optimal policy vs optimal trajectory